wp-plugins/w3tc-auto-pilot/readme.txt

 It's especially handy when you have users that don't have access to W3 Total Cache control but still need to purge the cache.
 It's also brilliant when you have created a blog for a customer, this way they won't even know it's there: All cache is purged automatically.

 It's also great on MultiSite installations, especially when you allow untrusted users to create a blog.

 **What this plugin does:**

-**If not admin (single)/super admin (network):**
+***If not admin (single)/super admin (network):***

-* No more purge from cache button on pages and posts edit screens
+* No more purge from cache button on pages and posts edit screens.
-* No more admin menu in the admin bar
+* No more admin menu in the admin bar.
-* No more admin menu in the dashboard
+* No more admin menu in the dashboard.

-**On the front end:**
+***On the front end:***

 * No more W3 Total Cache comments in the HTML output

-**Behind the screens (pun not intended):**
+***Behind the screens (pun not intended):***

-* Purge cache each time a post is updated
+* Purge cache each time a post is updated.
-* Purge cache each time the user changes a theme
+* Purge cache each time the user changes a theme.
-* Purge cache each time a widget is updated
+* Purge cache each time a widget is updated.
-* Purge cache each time a sidebar is updated
+* Purge cache each time a sidebar is updated.
 * Purge cache each time the user finishes editing the theme in:
-* * Customizer
+ * Customizer.
-* * Switch theme
+ * Switch theme.

 == Installation ==

 1. Install Advanced W3TC either via the WordPress.org plugin directory, or by uploading the files to your server.
 1. Activate this plugin either through Network Activation or per site.
 1. That's it!
 There are currently no options available.

 == Frequently Asked Questions ==